-(b) Each self-contained classroom or area serving infants or toddlers who are diapered shall have a sink with hot and cold run-Published under s.
-35.93, Stats.
-Updated on the first day of each month the chapter was last published. ning water which is not used for food preparation or dishwashing within the room or area.
+(b) Each self-contained classroom or area serving infants or toddlers who are diapered shall have a sink with hot and cold running water which is not used for food preparation or dishwashing within the room or area.

 (c) There shall be a solid barrier between the diapering area and any food preparation area.